moulidharyadav/Linux-IPC-Pipes/README.md

 # RESULT:

-The program is executed successfully.
+The program is executed successfully